BryanKCodes/tp/docs/DeveloperGuide.md

     - *Pros:* Can handle complex constraints elegantly.
     - *Cons:* Requires external library and adds significant complexity.
     - *Cons:* Overkill for this domain where greedy approach works well.

+---

+**Aspect: Rank-ordered vs. balanced team formation**

+- **Alternative 1 (current implementation):**
+  Create rank-ordered teams where Team 1 > Team 2 > Team 3 in terms of average rank.
+    - *Pros:* Predictable and useful for organizing tiered scrimmages.
+Coaches can easily identify their "A team," "B team," etc.
+    - *Pros:* Deterministic behavior — same input always produces same output, making it easy to understand and debug.
+    - *Pros:* Aligns with real-world tournament structures where teams are ranked by skill.
+    - *Cons:* Creates skill imbalance between teams, which may not be ideal for balanced practice matches.

+- **Alternative 2:**
+  Create balanced teams where all teams have approximately equal average rank.
+    - *Pros:* More competitive and fair matches between formed teams.
+    - *Pros:* Better for training environments where equal competition is desired.
+    - *Cons:* More complex algorithm required (e.g., bin packing or dynamic programming).
+    - *Cons:* Less predictable — coaches cannot easily identify skill tiers.
+    - *Cons:* Requires additional balancing heuristics (should we prioritize equal average rank, equal total rank, or minimize variance?).

+**Decision rationale:** We chose rank-ordered teams because:
+1. Coaches specifically requested tiered team formation for organizing internal scrimmages
+2. The `makeGroup` command allows manual balancing when needed
+3. Deterministic behavior reduces user confusion and support burden
+4. Simpler implementation with better performance characteristics

+---

+**Aspect: Handling champion conflicts**

+- **Alternative 1 (current implementation):**
+  Skip persons with champion conflicts and try the next-ranked person in that role.
+    - *Pros:* Simple to implement and understand.
+    - *Pros:* Maintains role-based sorting priority (rank within role is preserved).
+    - *Cons:* May fail to form maximum possible teams if a better arrangement exists.
+    - *Cons:* Leftover persons might include high-ranked players blocked by champion conflicts.

+- **Alternative 2:**
+  Backtrack and rearrange previous team assignments to resolve champion conflicts.
+    - *Pros:* Guarantees forming the maximum number of teams possible.
+    - *Pros:* No high-ranked player left out unnecessarily.
+    - *Cons:* Significantly more complex implementation with potential bugs.
+    - *Cons:* Breaks the deterministic rank-ordering property (Team 1 may not always be strongest).
+    - *Cons:* Performance degrades to O(n!) in worst case.

+- **Alternative 3:**
+  Allow duplicate champions within a team and let coaches handle it manually.
+    - *Pros:* Simplest implementation — no conflict checking needed.
+    - *Pros:* Maximizes teams formed every time.
+    - *Cons:* Violates League of Legends game rules (no duplicate champions allowed).
+    - *Cons:* Frustrating user experience — teams would be invalid for actual matches.

+**Decision rationale:** We chose Alternative 1 because:
+1. Champion uniqueness is a hard constraint in League of Legends
+2. The greedy approach performs well in practice (conflicts are relatively rare with diverse champion pools)
+3. Coaches can use `edit` to change champions if they want to maximize team formation
+4. The error message clearly indicates when conflicts prevent team formation

+---

+**Aspect: Error handling for incomplete teams**

+- **Alternative 1 (current implementation):**
+  Stop team formation immediately when a complete team cannot be formed, and report partial success.
+    - *Pros:* Fail-fast approach provides immediate feedback to the user.
+    - *Pros:* Clear error messages guide users on what went wrong (missing role, champion conflict, etc.).
+    - *Cons:* Might stop prematurely if a better arrangement exists (see champion conflict handling).

+- **Alternative 2:**
+  Continue attempting to form teams even after failures, collecting all possible teams.
+    - *Pros:* Maximizes teams formed in all scenarios.
+    - *Cons:* More complex error state management (which failures are recoverable?).
+    - *Cons:* May produce confusing behavior (why were some teams formed and others not?).

+- **Alternative 3:**
+  Throw an exception immediately if any constraint is violated, forming zero teams.
+    - *Pros:* All-or-nothing approach ensures consistency.
+    - *Cons:* Poor user experience — even if 2 out of 3 teams could be formed, none would be.
+    - *Cons:* Forces users to manually fix issues before any progress can be made.

+**Decision rationale:** We chose Alternative 1 because:
+1. Partial success is valuable to users (forming 2 teams is better than forming none)
+2. Clear feedback helps users understand what needs to be fixed
+3. Users can manually create the final team using `makeGroup` if needed
+4. Aligns with the principle of "graceful degradation" in UX design

+---

 ### Viewing Person Details Feature